Zhihong0321/trading-bot/README.md

 The entry point now hosts a lightweight HTTP status server (compatible with Railway's platform expectations) in front of the background trading loop.
-The root path (`GET /`) renders a live HTML dashboard, while `/status` and `/healthz` expose JSON snapshots describing the bot state, balance, and last update time.
+The root path (`GET /`) renders an interactive HTML dashboard with:

+- Real-time bot status cards showing balance, last price, and environment.
+- A historical simulation form that lets you choose a start/end window (up to seven days), tweak risk parameters, and launch a backtest directly from the browser.
+- Tabular trade logs and JSON exports for each simulation run, allowing you to review entry/exit timing, PnL, and drawdowns.

+Programmatic probes remain available via `/status` (JSON snapshot) and `/healthz` (liveness).
+The latest simulation result can be fetched from `/simulation.json`.

 By default the server listens on `PORT=8000`; Railway will inject the correct port via environment variables during deployment.
 The bot operates against the